TrangPham93/Sales_Analysis_Portfolio_MySQL_Tableau/README.md

 |60-79	        |135	        |17%                   |
 |80 and above   |151	        |19%                   |

---> the largest group of customers has score of under 20.
+⇛ The largest group of customers has score of under 20.